fboerman/blog/content/posts/flowbased/corepriceconvergence/index.md

 <figcaption class="center">Figure 1: DA prices for CORE region, excluding Poland (live dashboard embed, interactive)<figcaption>
 </figure>

-Figure 1 is not very readible so lets zoom out a bit, in figure 2 below the mean of the whole region (excluding Poland) is shown per month.
+Figure 1 is not very readable so lets zoom out a bit, in figure 2 below the mean of the whole region (excluding Poland) is shown per month.
 Especially in July, August and September and again half way through December and early January the prices exploded.
 This is due to the European gas crisis, something that has been extensively covered about already by others.

 {{< plotly json="fig_price_mean.json" height="400px" caption="Figure 2: Average DA price per month in CORE region, excluding Poland (figure is interactive)" >}}

-Still sometimes the prices also plumetted in some zones, due to high infeed of cheap renewables.
+Still sometimes the prices also plummeted in some zones, due to high infeed of cheap renewables.
 In 2.5% of all timestamps at least one zone was below 1 EUR/MWh and in 1.7% of all timestamps it was even negative in at least one zone!
-Luckily the prices have dropped together due to the easing of the gas crisis, but historically they keep being high.
+Luckily the prices have dropped due to the easing of the gas crisis, but historically they keep being high.
 As a reminder in the first three months of 2021 these same averages were 56, 49 and 52 EUR/MWh for January, February and March respectively.

 <!-- <iframe src="https://data.boerman.dev/d-solo/E-r9pZc4k/energy-market-day-ahead-analyses-core?orgId=1&from=1654725600000&to=1680299999000&kiosk=tv&theme=dark&panelId=12"  width="100%" height="500vh" frameborder="0"></iframe> -->